 I had a talk with a friend, who thought face recognition algorithms must be a horribly complicated thing.
 While this is true for advanced technologies like Facebook's face tagging system, the basic algorithms boil down to just a few lines of code.
 I'll use GNU Octave for illustrating the algorithm (so this should also work with MATLAB), you can translate this to every other programming language as long as you got a solver.
-The sourcecode for this example is available here and the images in this example are taken from AT&T Laboratories Cambridge Facedatabase, so all credit regarding the images goes to them.

 There's a good algorithmic description at Wikipedia on Eigenface and it goes like this: